twvd/snow/README.md

 [![](https://dcbadge.limes.pink/api/server/F2vSzTEvPV)](https://discord.gg/F2vSzTEvPV)

-Snow emulates classic (Motorola 68000-based) Macintosh computers.
-It features either a graphical or a simple text-based user interface to operate and debug the emulated machine.
+Snow emulates classic (Motorola 68k-based) Macintosh computers.
+It features a graphical user interface operate and debug the emulated machine.
 The aim of this project is to emulate the Macintosh on a hardware-level as much as possible, as opposed to emulators that patch the ROM or intercept system calls.

-For more information or for downloads, see the [website](https://snowemu.com/).
+[For more information and downloads, go to the website](https://snowemu.com/).
 You can view a limited [online demo here](https://demo.snowemu.com/)

 ![Snow](docs/images/egui.png)